Have You Been Mis-Sold A Debt Management Plan

 If you realise this before you have actually signed onto the debt management plan in question, then you should locate a different company and file a complaint against the original firm.

-If you are already on a debt management plan that you believe was mis-sold to you, then it would be a good idea to terminate your arrangement and contact the Financial Ombudsman to lodge a formal complaint.
+If you are already on a debt management plan that you believe was mis-sold to you, then it would be a good idea to terminate your arrangement, complain to your provider and contact the Financial Ombudsman to lodge a formal complaint.